sunfounder/fusion-hat/docs/source/ai_interaction/python_tts_espeak_pico2wave.rst

       cd ~/fusion-hat/examples
       sudo python3 tts_espeak.py

-  * You should hear the Fusion HAT say: “Hello!
+  * You should hear the Fusion HAT+ say: “Hello!
 I'm Espeak TTS.”
   * Try changing the tuning parameters in the code to experiment with how ``amp``, ``speed``, ``gap``, and ``pitch`` affect the sound.

 **Code**